FabLabSG/fablab-docs/README.md

 ## Assumptions and constrains

 > List of any significant assumptions we have made at the time of preparing the ToR.

+* There are currently communities of makers in Singapore, who would be eager to get access to making resourcers and collaborate with each other.

+* There are FabLabs in Singapore, who would be keen to expand their reach to the community and the general public.

+* There are groups or individuals in Singapore, who would be keen to deploy new FabLab resources.

+* There are educational institutions in Singapore, who would be keen to develop and deliver digital fabrication training for the community and the general public.